-- 35. Mr. Rollin stated that the United States had a Protection Act since 1970 and Regulation since 1972.
-Since then several forms had been devised (20) for computerization.
-At the moment 59 species obtained protection.
-Three hundred and eighty applications had been received but 300 were still pending, 49 had been cancelled, 15 certificates had been issued on the two species lactuca and soya.
+- 36. Mr. Rollin stated that the United States had had a Plant Variety Protection Act since 1970 and Regulations since 1972.
+Since then several variety description forms had been devised (20) for computerization.
+At the moment 59 species were involved in applications.
+About 380 applications had been received but over 300 were still pending, 49 had been cancelled, 15 certificates had been issued on the two species lettuce and soybean.
 Others such as wheat, cotton, beans and peas and several flowers would follow soon.
-No steps had been taken to join the vegetative system of protection under a patent with that granted by the Protection Act, as it had first to be demonstrated that the new system worked well.
-But it was intended to combine both in the future, as at the moment for some species such as Poa (Kentucky blue grass) protection was possible under both systems (both for 17 years), the one protecting only propagation by seed, the other only propagation with vegetative material.
+No steps had been taken to join the vegetative system of protection under a paten with that granted by the Plant Variety Protection Act, as it had first to be demonstrate that the new system worked well.
+But it was intended to combine both in the future, as at the moment for some species such as Poa (Kentucky bluegrass (smooth stalked meadowgrass)) protection was possible under both systems (both for 17 years), the one protectionly propagation by seed, the other only propagation with vegetative material.
 Thus a breeder needed both if he wished complete protection.
-To combine both systems it would only be necessary to add the word "asexual" in their law.
-So far in the United States they had not had time to study the problems preventing that country from joining UPOV.
-They had asked for advice two years ago from UPOV as to where they did not comply with the Convention, but they had not yet received Unfortunately, the Vice Secretary General had to reply that it would also be difficult in the near future to prepare an answer because of the changes in the staff of the Secretariat. - 36.
+To combine both systems it would primarily be necessary to add the word "asexual" in the new law.
+So far in the United States they had not had time to correct the problems which might prevent that country from joining UPOV. - 37.
 The Chairman regretted that several States were not present and that the Council could therefore not hear statements from: Italy, Gabon, Israel, Kenya and New Zealand.
 Kenya had recently introduced a law on plant breeders' rights and it would have been interesting to know to what extent it also contained the same merit requirements as were mentioned in a publication of FIS.
-Miss Thornton (UK) added that in the United Kingdom they had seen New Zealand's draft law and they could see that New Zealand was taking active steps towards the introduction of a plant breeders' rights Act.
-Also, Japan which had been represented at the last Council meeting, had consulted the United Kingdom and was investigating the possibility of a plant breeders' rights Act.
+Miss Thornton added that in the United Kingdom they had seen New Zealand's draft law and they could see that New Zealand was taking active steps towards the introduction of a plant breeders' rights Act.
+Also, Japan, which had been represented at the last Council meeting, had consulted the United Kingdom and was investigating the possibility of a plant breeders' rights Act.